duckbite/rag-techniques/projects/csv-rag/README.md

 ## Sample Data

-`data/company_metrics.csv` tracks sustainability, finance, and innovation updates.
-Feel free to replace it with your own CSV as long as it contains a header row.
+The default configuration uses `shared/assets/data/unicorn_companies_metrics.csv`.
+You can modify `csvPath` in the config to use your own CSV file.
+The CSV must contain a header row with column names.

 ## Setup